knownothinnobody/gatsby-netlify-action/README.md

 Additionally, a `build` script on `package.json` is expected for this Action to to work (as mentioned at the beginning).
 Ultimately, this is what calls `gatsby build`.

+Finally, this script needs a `netlify.toml` at the root of your project in order to deploy properly.

 ## That's It

 Have fun building! ✨